AgilApps/culttume-templates/docs/General structure.md

 The structure works in the following manner

-1. Header
+1. header
-2. Wrapper
+2. wrapper
-3. css-menu
+3. box-content
-4. section-general
+4. footer
-5.